neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

 }
 ```

-`@sendUnsafe` is unsafe because it potentially allows the equivalent of double spends - that is, a user can construct a series of parallel transactions that enable them to withdraw more than they should be allowed to.
+`@sendUnsafe` is unsafe because it potentially allows the equivalent of double spends.
+It's possible for a user to construct a series of parallel transactions that enable them to withdraw more than they should be allowed to.

 ::: warning